-- Certificate of Achievement - Paralegal (27 credits)The CA Program is designed for post-baccalaureate students interested in careers as paralegals or for positions where communication, analytical, and organizational skills as well as knowledge of law and legal procedures are necessary.
+- Certificate of Achievement - Paralegal (27 credits)The Certificate of Achievement Program is designed for post-baccalaureate students interested in careers as paralegals or for positions where communication, analytical, and organizational skills as well as knowledge of law and legal procedures are necessary.
 The certificate program provides the foundation for students to think critically and act ethically in the workplace and in the community.
 The certificate program also prepares students to continue educational pursuits and encourages lifelong learning and community service.

 - Certificate of Competence - Legal Secretary (18 credits)The Legal Secretary program is an open admission, evening program designed to provide currently employed secretaries and recent secretarial graduates with specialized office training in the legal environment.
 The program does not provide training in traditional secretarial skills.
 The training emphasizes familiarity of legal office theory and procedure, legal terminology, legal communications, legal documents, legal office technology, and actual work experience through cooperative education in a law office setting.
 The legal secretary may prepare, under the supervision of an attorney, initial drafts of common legal documents such as subpoenas, complaints, motions, and summonses.
 They may also review law journals and assist with legal research.
 Legal secretaries may handle the payments for witness fees and process fees, record trial dates, schedule witnesses, and deliver subpoenas.

 Potential Careers and Employers

 - Careers: Graduates of the Associate in Science (AS) degree in Paralegal or the Certificate of Achievement in Paralegal may be eligible for paralegal positions in private law firms, businesses, nonprofit organizations, and government agencies.
 Legal secretary certificate recipients may be eligible for work as secretaries, office managers, clerks, or administrative assistants in a law related organization.

 - Employers: The United States Department of Labor publishes the Occupational Outlook Handbook with additional information about careers for paralegals and legal secretaries.